cwilliams001/kasm-meshchat/README.md

 - RNS Testnet BetweenTheBorders
 - RNS Testnet Amsterdam

-To modify the network interfaces, edit the `config` file in the repository before building.
+To modify the network interfaces, you can either:
+- Edit the `config` file in the repository before building

-### Installing in KASM Workspaces

-1. In KASM admin interface, go to Workspaces
-2. Click "Add Workspace"
-3. Add the Docker image: `yourusername/kasm-meshchat:latest`
-4. Configure other settings as needed
+- Or modify the config file at `home/kasm-user/reticulum-meshchat/.reticulum/config` in your running workspace

+### Troubleshooting

+If MeshChat doesn't start automatically:
-5. Save and launch the workspace
+1. Open a terminal in the workspace
+2. Run: `/usr/local/bin/start-meshchat.sh`

+If you need to restart MeshChat:
+1. Open a terminal
+2. Run: `pkill -f "python3 meshchat.py"`
+3. Then run: `/usr/local/bin/start-meshchat.sh`

+## Notes
+- The workspace uses persistent storage, so your MeshChat configuration and connections will be saved between sessions
+- The container automatically connects to default Reticulum network nodes
+- You can modify the network configuration by editing the config file at `home/kasm-user/reticulum-meshchat/.reticulum/config` or by building the container image with your interfaces.

 ## License